 3) How does marketing work with SMS shortcodes?
 Do we need to have our own?

-4) Any advice on how to maximize SMS marketing?
+4) Any advice on how to maximise the success of SMS marketing?

 The last few years we see a change in how marketing is performed.
-Organizations were used to growing a big list of mobile numbers so they can send massive one-way messages.
-Nowadays it is better to combine marketing tactics and use the two-way capabilities of SMS.
-By also using SMS to gather email addresses (like SouthWest Airlines is doing), zip code, surveys, etc. you can outperform competition and start the conversation with your customer.
+Organisations were used to grow a big list of mobile numbers so they can send numerous one-way messages.
+Nowadays, it is better to combine marketing tactics and use the two-way capabilities of SMS.
+By also using SMS to gather email addresses (like SouthWest Airlines), zip code, surveys, etc. you can outperform competition and start the conversation with your customer.
 Goodbye outbound marketing, welcome inbound marketing!